HilmiZul/kabengrpl/README.md

 If you want merge with main branch, please create pull request to main repository.

-To connect with Backend or API, please contact me.
+To connect with Backend or API, please contact Developer.